Explore the following pages in preparing your IRB application. There...

 Prepare and submit your application.

 Full Reviews will be scheduled based on the order in which they are received.
 Once the agenda is full, additional full reviews will be scheduled in the next available meeting.
 Notification regarding the status of a full review application will be sent about one week following the meeting.
-For exempt and expedited reviews, the process takes about two to three weeks from final application submission to review and respond.
+For exempt and expedited reviews, the process takes about three to four weeks from final application submission to review and respond.
 During periods of high volume of applications, reviews may require an additional one to two weeks.